AaltoVision/CV_course_py/exercise11/README.md

 ## Exercise Round 11

-Check out the notebook (ExerciseRound11.ipynb) for the questions and programming tasks (type your answers to the notebook).<br>
+Check out the notebook (ExerciseRound11.ipynb) for the questions and programming tasks (type your answers to the notebook).<br><br>
-Remember to have a look also to the Structure from Motion demo.
+See the two-view SfM demo in SfMfrom2viewsDemo.ipynb.